How Important is Breakfast for Weight Loss?

-I was delighted to be invited to WLOS to discuss the topic of breakfast with Evan Donovan and whether eating breakfast leads to weight gain.
+I was delighted to be invited to WLOS to discuss the topic of breakfast with Evan Donovan on the topic how important is breakfast for weight loss.
 This topic has recently resurfaced again on the internet with a recent article in the Washington Post by Peter Whoriskey on August 10, 2015 which led to a small wave of other blog posts.
 Mr. Whoriskey’s article mentioned two research studies that were done on the topic of breakfast eating and weight status.
 He mentioned that many of the studies done in the past were observational studies and he shared Columbia University Study Looking at Skipping Breakfast and Weight.

 This small study consisted of only 36 people consisted of half women and half men.
 These people were randomly assigned to eat oatmeal, cornflakes or to skip breakfast for four weeks.
 At the end of the study it was found that the people eating oatmeal felt less hungry and felt more full than the people who did not eat breakfast.
 But the 12 people who skipped breakfast lost weight compared to the two that ate breakfast.
 Although this was a clinical trial, the number of people involved was so small and the time that they were studied was so short, the results need to be replicated with a larger number of people and they need to be studied for a much longer period of time.
 Mr. Whoriskey also did not mention that the group that skipped breakfast had higher cholesterol levels.